Sudan opposition leader says 22 killed in bread protests

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-OMDURMAN, Sudan: Sudan´s main opposition leader Sadiq al-Mahdi on Saturday blamed "armed repression" for the death of 22 people in days of protests over the rising cost of bread, although officials gave a lower death toll.
+OMDURMAN, Sudan: Protests this week in Sudan over the rising cost of bread have claimed 22 lives, Sudanese opposition leader Sadiq al-Mahdi said on Saturday, although officials gave a lower death toll.

-A government decision to increase the price of a loaf of bread from one Sudanese pound to three (from about two to six US cents) has sparked demonstrations across the country since Wednesday.
+A government decision to raise the price of a loaf of bread from one Sudanese pound to three from about two to six US cents sparked demonstrations across the country on Wednesday.

-"We condemn the armed repression of demonstrations," said Mahdi, leader of the Umma Party, during a press conference in Omdurman on the west bank of the Nile.

-While officials give a lower death toll, according to Mahdi "22 people were martyred and several others wounded".
-He gave no further details regarding the death toll, which could not be independently verified.

 The protests first erupted in the eastern city of Atbara before spreading to Al-Qadarif, also in eastern Sudan, and then to the capital Khartoum and twin city Omdurman and other areas.

-Two demonstrators were killed in Atbara and six others in Al-Qadarif, officials said Thursday, as protesters torched offices of the ruling National Congress Party (NCP) of President Omar al-Bashir.
+Two demonstrators were killed in Atbara and six others in Al-Qadarif, officials said on Thursday, as protesters torched offices of the ruling National Congress Party of President Omar al-Bashir.

+But according to Mahdi "22 people were martyred and several others wounded".

+Speaking to reporters in Omdurman, on the west bank of the Nile, Mahdi said the protest movement "is legal and was launched because of the deteriorating situation in Sudan".

 A fixture of Sudanese politics since the 1960s, Mahdi was prime minister from 1966 to 1967 and again from 1986 to 1989.

-His government was the last one to be democratically elected in Sudan, before it was toppled by a 1989 coup launched by Bashir.

-Since then Mahdi´s Umma Party has acted as Sudan´s main opposition group and has regularly campaigned against the policies of Bashir´s government.

-OMDURMAN, Sudan: Sudan´s main opposition leader Sadiq al-Mahdi on Saturday blamed "armed repression" for the death of 22 people in days of protests over the rising cost of bread, although officials gave a lower death toll.
+OMDURMAN, Sudan: Protests this week in Sudan over the rising cost of bread have claimed 22 lives, Sudanese opposition leader Sadiq al-Mahdi said on Saturday, although officials gave a lower death toll.

-A government decision to increase the price of a loaf of bread from one Sudanese pound to three (from about two to six US cents) has sparked demonstrations across the country since Wednesday.
+A government decision to raise the price of a loaf of bread from one Sudanese pound to three from about two to six US cents sparked demonstrations across the country on Wednesday.

-"We condemn the armed repression of demonstrations," said Mahdi, leader of the Umma Party, during a press conference in Omdurman on the west bank of the Nile.

-While officials give a lower death toll, according to Mahdi "22 people were martyred and several others wounded".
-He gave no further details regarding the death toll, which could not be independently verified.

 The protests first erupted in the eastern city of Atbara before spreading to Al-Qadarif, also in eastern Sudan, and then to the capital Khartoum and twin city Omdurman and other areas.

-Two demonstrators were killed in Atbara and six others in Al-Qadarif, officials said Thursday, as protesters torched offices of the ruling National Congress Party (NCP) of President Omar al-Bashir.
+Two demonstrators were killed in Atbara and six others in Al-Qadarif, officials said on Thursday, as protesters torched offices of the ruling National Congress Party of President Omar al-Bashir.

+But according to Mahdi "22 people were martyred and several others wounded".

+Speaking to reporters in Omdurman, on the west bank of the Nile, Mahdi said the protest movement "is legal and was launched because of the deteriorating situation in Sudan".

 A fixture of Sudanese politics since the 1960s, Mahdi was prime minister from 1966 to 1967 and again from 1986 to 1989.